Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Reactive Managers

-Ask yourself: When’s the last time you heard from your manager without chasing them?
+Ask yourself: When was the last time your manager reached out to you without needing to be chased?

 Maintenance: Prevention or Patchwork?